-If you want the old site and the new site to go to the same location, but you have not yet set up the new site, you can use aliases.
-An alias allows you to add a second domain name to your account that goes to the same website.
+If you wish for the old site and the new site to go to the same place, but you have not yet set up the new site, you can use a parked domain.
+A parked domain allows you to add a second domain name to your account that goes to the same website.

 Can I add or translate a language for the cPanel interface that is not included by default?

 A system administrator can edit a locale with WHM's Edit a Locale interface (Home >> Locales >> Edit a Locale).

 For more information, view the steps to create and edit a non-standard locale in WHM.

 I cannot access my databases!